taurusilver7/youtube-UI/README.md

 Refactor the starter template to suit the basic requirements of the application. import `react-router-dom` and `styled-components` dependencies to the build.

 Split the main page into menu & main components wrapped in a Container.
-The main component contains a Navigation component & video wrapping component.
+The main component contains a Navigation component & video wrapping component in column-flex aspect.

 Split the Menu & Main components in 1:7 aspect ratio on the screen.

+- Create the nav buttons in menu component.
+- Create a theme provider for toggling between light & dark modes.
+Create a state to manage the modes in the main & menu components

 ## Available Scripts